Sustainable Horsekeeping Series - click on image below for

 This system works by utilising the natural grazing and paddock behaviour of horses to benefit your pasture (and ultimately your horses) and the wider environment.
 It works best on a property where the horses live together as one herd (otherwise you will need to replicate the system for each herd).
 In this system all the paddocks are linked to a communal yard area by gates and/or laneways.
 It assumes that you already have good grazing management in place (rotational grazing).

-Make sure you are on our free mailing list (subscribe) so that you can be kept up to date with additions to the site.
+Make sure you are on our free mailing list (subscribe) so that you can be kept up to date with additions to this site.
 If you have any ideas or suggestions for this page please let us know.
-We are now on Facebook with pages for both Jane Myers and Equiculture.
-See also the Equicentral system Facebook page.
+Or keep in touch on Facebook where we have pages for Jane Myers and Equiculture and The Equicentral System

 The diagram shows a property with a combined communal yard/arena but this just one option.
 You could have these facilities separated (or indeed you may not need an arena) but if you would like to have a riding surface this example is a way of maximising the use of space while saving money by combining these expensive facilities.
 Remember the smaller the property the more the facilities need to be dual purpose so that you have as much land in use as pasture as possible.